-The non-metropolitan transportation planning survey polled decision-makers within non-metropolitan local governments throughout Florida to determine the levels of satisfaction with the existing non-metropolitan transportation planning process.
-Non-metropolitan local government officials located outside the boundaries of an MPO were asked if their transportation planning needs were met through coordination with FDOT's transportation planning processes.
-Non-metropolitan local government officials within the boundaries of an MPO were asked if their transportation planning needs were met through the metropolitan planning processes.
+The non-metropolitan transportation planning survey polled decision-makers within non-metropolitan local governments throughout Florida to determine the levels of satisfaction with the existing transportation planning process.
+The survey asked non-metropolitan local government officials both inside and outside of the boundaries of an MPO if their transportation planning needs were met through coordination with their MPO or FDOT District, respectively.